Home Floaters Watery Eyes One-sided symptoms Eyelids Tools Books About Clinic Videos

 Blepharospasm is treated with regular botulinum toxin injections by an oculoplastic specialist or neurologist, and it responds well.
 It is not caused by fatigue or caffeine and does not resolve on its own.

 There is also hemifacial spasm, in which one entire half of the face contracts involuntarily.
 This affects the cheek, mouth, and eyelid together, and is caused by irritation of the facial nerve.
-It is distinctive enough that it is rarely confused with simple myokymia, but it does require investigation.
+It is distinctive enough that it is rarely confused with simple myokymia, but it does require investigation and is managed differently.

-For most people, the answer is to treat the triggers rather than the twitch itself.
-A few days of reduced caffeine, consistent sleep, and lubricating drops if the eyes feel dry will usually be sufficient.
-Avoiding the temptation to Google repeatedly, which tends to increase anxiety and direct further attention to the sensation, is genuinely helpful.
+For most people, the answer is to address the underlying causes rather than the twitch itself.
+A few days of reduced caffeine, consistent sleep, and lubricating drops if the eyes feel dry or gritty will usually be sufficient.
+Avoiding the temptation to search repeatedly online, which tends to increase anxiety and direct further attention to the sensation, is also genuinely helpful.

 If dry eyes are a persistent problem, your optometrist can assess the quality of your tear film and recommend an appropriate lubricant.
 If the twitch is accompanied by significant ocular irritation, an eye examination is worthwhile to exclude any surface problem that might be contributing.

-What does not help, and is not necessary for ordinary myokymia, is extensive investigation.
-An MRI of the brain is not indicated for a fleeting lower-lid twitch in an otherwise well person.
-It will not reveal a cause, and the incidental findings that sometimes arise from brain imaging done for benign symptoms can create more anxiety than they resolve.
+What is not needed, and not indicated for ordinary myokymia, is extensive investigation.
+An MRI of the brain is not warranted for a fleeting lower-lid twitch in an otherwise well person.
+It will not reveal a cause, and the incidental findings that sometimes arise from brain imaging performed for benign symptoms can generate more anxiety than they resolve.